 Welcome to Henry Ford RAD-AID

-Henry Ford’s RAD-AID chapter was founded by residents, faculty, and technologists who were interested in improving access to radiological services in developing countries.
-Membership is open to anyone within the Henry Ford Health System.
-If you would like to find out how you can help, please contact our chapter president, Dr. Karyn Ledbetter,.
+Henry Ford’s outreach journey began in 2013 when our RAD-AID chapter was founded by residents, faculty, and technologists who were interested in improving access to radiological services in developing countries.
+Our mission mirrors that of RAD-AID International, in that we aim to foster sustainable imaging efforts in underserved communities through education and collaboration.
+Membership is open to anyone within Henry Ford Health.
+Below you will find brief descriptions of a few of our projects and collaborations.
+If you would like more information, please contact our chapter president, Dr. Karyn Ledbetter.

-U/S Training Sessions
+Ultrasound Training Sessions

 - In an effort to properly equip our members with all of the skills necessary to educate partners abroad, we have established a formal ultrasound training curriculum led by experienced sonographers.
 Throughout the course of these sessions, residents develop a strong foundation in basic image acquisition and optimization.
 In addition to becoming competent in performing routine ultrasound examinations, residents also learn how to troubleshoot and improvise, skills that are critical when working in underserved areas.